wagerfield/onno/docs/utils.md

 Takes an `options` object with _optional_ `propsKeys` and/or `renderers` and returns a props `filter` function.

-When the `filter` function is called with a `props` object, it will return another object with the `propsKeys` removed.
+When the `filter` function is called with a `props` object, it will return another object with the keys removed.

-The `theme` key is removed automatically, so you do not need to pass it to the `propsKeys` array.

-This is useful when working with React where you want to sanitize `props` before spreading them onto an intrinsic element or component.
+This is useful when working with React where you want to sanitize `props` before spreading them onto a component.

 ```js
 import { style, omit } from "onno"